 During that first season, 1873/74, a few games were played under the name of Havelock the earliest known match being an away defeat at King Edward's School on 15th November 1873.
 A pitch in St. Paul’s Road was taken over for home games and this field is usually referred to as St. Paul’s Road, Camp Hill; however, it is actually in Balsall Heath.

 Interestingly, Moseley’s great rivals, Coventry came into being in similar circumstances when, in 1874, a group of cricketers from the Stoke Cricket Club decided to try their hand at football.

-In 1874/75 the football section of the Havelock club took the field in red and black jerseys under the name of Moseley as the team has every season since then.
+In 1874/75 the football section of the Havelock club took the field in red and black jerseys under the name of Moseley.
 Home games were still played in Balsall Heath though exactly where is not known it may have been at a field on the corner of Highgate and Moseley roads or the club may have remained at St. Paul’s Road.

 |Click for Website Enquiries|